 - Cardboard made into a basket shape or a small plastic container

 - Sellotape some string to your balloon and attach the basket.

 - Place the egg in the basket

-Drop an egg on its own, the egg in the basket and the egg in the parachute from a balcony or upstairs window. ( make sure an adult is around it help and no one is underneath )
+Drop an egg on its own, the egg in the basket and the egg in the parachute from somewhere high up.
+Make sure an adult is around to help with this part.